 The UK’s minister for energy and clean growth feels confident that this step of renewables overtaking fossil fuels is a key milestone towards the goals set for 2050, when the UK aims to end their contribution to climate change.

-The UK has already successfully reduced their emissions by 40% since 1990, and along with the establishment of more wind farms it is hoped that the country will continue on its path to a zero emissions future in the coming years.
-There are ambitious plans for the future of wind powered energy in the country, with the industry aiming to treble the capacity of offshore wind by 2030.
+The UK has already successfully reduced its emissions by 40% since 1990, and along with the establishment of more wind farms, it is hoped that the country will continue on its path to a zero-emissions future in the coming years.
+There are ambitious plans for the future of wind-powered energy in the country, with the industry aiming to treble the capacity of offshore wind by 2030.
 In meeting these plans it is predicted that wind would contribute to roughly a third of the UK’s energy production by this time.